 How Long Does It Take to Acclimate?

 Studies show that it takes two to four weeks for your body to get acclimated to intermittent fasting.
-Some people experience hunger or crankiness while getting used to your new routine.
+Some people experience hunger or crankiness while getting used to their new routines.
 So, be optimistic as you test out the new diet plan.
 Another caveat, you can have water or a non-caloric beverage during your fast.
 Black coffee and tea are permitted.
-Celery and carrot juice is also fine for first timers.
+Celery and carrot juice are also fine for first-timers.
 My first fast was amazing.
-I was sleep for 8 hours of it.
+I slept for 8 hours of it.

 What is the Endocrine System?